networkop/tkng/content/services/_index.md

 {{% notice info %}}
-Although not directly connected, Services often rely on Deployments and StatefulSets to create the required number of Pods with a unqiue set of labels.
+Although not directly connected, Services often rely on Deployments and StatefulSets to create the required number of Pods with a unique set of labels.
 {{% /notice %}}

 ## Service APIs and Implementation